Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Experiments and Discussions

 \subsection{Evaluation}

 To evaluate MT into the 11 American languages, we use AmericasNLP'23 validation sets \citep{ebrahimi2023findings} containing spa-X translation pairs.
 For the Indic pairs, we use the WMT 2023 test sets from the Indic track \citep{pal2023findings} which consist of eng-X pairs.
+Both evaluation datasets are multi-domain, as are the curated monolingual and parallel corpora.
 We show test set statistics in Table \ref{tab:language_pairs}.
-Given the absence of neural metrics for these languages, we evaluate using ChrF++ \citep{popovic2017chrf++}, since both the American and Indic languages are morphologically rich.
+Given the absence of neural metrics for these languages, we evaluate using ChrF++ \citep{popovic2017chrf++}, since both the American and Indic languages are morphologically rich wherein chrF++ is particularly effective \citep{popovic2017chrf++}.
 We use SacreBLEU \citep{post-2018-call} for computing this.
-We also report confidence intervals with bootstrap resampling \citep{koehn2004statistical}, which we implement for the multilingual setting by computing macro average across all languages for each resample, and then computing the mean and variance across all resamples.
+We also report confidence intervals with bootstrap resampling \citep{koehn2004statistical}, which we implement for the multilingual setting by computing the macro-average across all languages for each resample, and then computing the mean and variance across all resamples.
 We report the standard deviation as the confidence interval.